chuacw/parking_lot/BUILD.md

 # Testing the application

- - To test the application, follow the steps above, but do not execute the last command (the javar -jar) step.
+ - To test the application, in the parking_lot directory:
    - ./gradlew test

 You'll see the test results in the chuacw/sources/parking_lot/build/test-results/test directory.